hgroover/uni-gui-tools/archive-manager/PLUGINS.md

 GUI elements are used to define elements that get passed to the script as arguments or environment variables.

-Plugins reside in a specified directory and use the extension .am-plugin.
+Plugins reside in the am-plugins directory (relative to the executable) and use the extension .am-plugin.
 They should have the executable bit set (already the default when saving files in windows for git bash).

 Plugins are specific to a context: gui - general gui form which allows entry of fields which are passed to the plugin script download - optional navigation links for the download dialog allow browsing to separate
         pages.
   post - post-processing script to run in an extracted directory

+The only required attributes are ID and Context.

 Here's a simple example plugin which might be saved as ~/plugins/hello.am-plugin